Board of Trustees

 Mable joined The Children’s Foundation Board in 2012, now the Children's Foundation.
 She was the Director of Public Affairs and Corporate Contributions with AAA Michigan.
 One of Mable’s many responsibilities in her 32 years at AAA has been to oversee the organization’s commitment to saving lives and reducing injuries on the road by supporting programs that teach children about vehicle, bicycle and pedestrian safety.
 AAA’s contribution to Children’s Hospital of Michigan Foundation supported community car seat safety checks provides car seats for needy families.
 Active in the southeastern Michigan community, Mable has received numerous accolades and serves on many boards, including United Negro College Fund, Loyola Academy, DSO Classical Roots, Spaulding for Children and Catholic Charities.

 Laura joined the Children’s Hospital of Michigan Foundation in 2017.
-Laura is the CFO of Kenwal Steel, a Certified Public Accountant and holds a Bachelor of Science in Business Administration from University of Richmond and an MBA from Indiana University.
+Laura has spent much of her career in the Automotive industry with Executive Finance roles.
+She is also a Certified Public Accountant and holds a Bachelor of Science in Business Administration from University of Richmond and an MBA from Indiana University.

 Jack is the President and founder of Trustinus, LLC, a premier executive search firm.
 He is formerly the founder, CEO and President of Decision Consultants, Inc. (DCI), a privately held professional information technology services firm.
 He is also the host of Anything is Possible, a Sunday evening interview show on WJR AM-760 that features successful people who have come from humble beginnings and how they feel committed to giving back to the community.